opensearch-project/project-website/_posts/2026-01-01-introducing-agentic-search-ui.md

 Searches taking too long?
 Not getting the results you were expecting?
 Fortunately, there are plenty of ways to fine-tune your agents and iteratively test different configurations.

-First, let's try swapping out the model for the latest one from OpenAI—GPT-5.
+First, let's try swapping out the model for the latest one from OpenAI: GPT-5.
 This model offers enhanced reasoning capabilities and improved understanding of complex, multi-faceted user queries.
 After the model is deployed, let's continue:

 1. Under **Configure Agent**, select the **Model** dropdown.
 2. Select `OpenAI GPT-5`.